justmars/corpus-x/README.md

 3 | ~10min | Assuming inclusion files are already created, can populate the various tables under `corpus-x` | [Post-inclusions](docs/3-post-inclusions.md)

 ## Decision

-After constructing all of the required tables, it becomes possible to unify the different tables for each row.
-For instance, instead of using multiple tables (with various joins), a single call can retrieve the detail view of a single decision id.

 ```python
 >>> from sqlpyd import Connection